Modern Slavery Act

 This commitment includes maintaining internationally-recognised human rights.
 We expect all those in our supply chain to comply with our values.

 Arrow takes all reasonable and practical steps to ensure that all applicable legislation and regulations are complied with, including labour laws.
 Our HR policies and procurement procedures reflect UK law.
+Arrow also has a whistleblowing policy that allows employees to report any issues on this topic.

-We are reviewing the effectiveness of the current arrangements in order to improve our understanding and awareness of the risks of modern slavery and human trafficking in our supply chains and in our business, and to mitigate these risks.
+We are reviewing the terms and effectiveness of the current arrangements in order to improve our understanding and awareness of the risks of modern slavery and human trafficking in our supply chains and in our business, and to mitigate these risks.

-Arrow Group of Companies
+Arrow Shipbroking Group